-Indianapolis Defective Drug Attorneys
+Indianapolis Defective Drugs & Medical Devices Attorneys

-Amongst other things, the U.S. Food and Drug Administration (FDA) is tasked with ensuring the American public is protected from unsafe pharmaceuticals and medical devices.
+Among other things, the U.S. Food and Drug Administration (FDA) is tasked with ensuring the American public is protected from unsafe pharmaceuticals and medical devices.
 Their approval process is lengthy and costly, requiring thorough lab testing prior to any clinical trials involving humans, and more often than not, drugs fail to make it to the clinical trial stage.
 In fact, only 1 in 1000 compounds entering lab testing will ever be tested on humans.
 Each approved drug will have cost approximately $350 million over an average of 12 years of development and testing.

 Thanks to this diligent process, most of the pharmaceuticals entering the market for consumers are safe; however, when a defective drug or unsafe medical device is distributed to consumers, the results are often catastrophic, significantly altering individual lives and the lives of families.
-The Indianapolis-based defective drug attorneys at Wagner Reese have worked with a multitude of clients who have been harmed by the medications that were supposed to help them through illness or injury.
+The Indianapolis-based defective drug attorneys at Wagner Reese, LLP have worked with a multitude of clients who have been harmed by the medications that were supposed to help them through illness or injury.

 What Kind of Claim Might I Have?

 Lawsuits over unsafe medications or medical devices are usually handled under product liability, an area of the law focused on products sold and used by consumers.

-- Manufacturing Defects;
+- Manufacturing defects;

-- Design Defects; and/or
+- Design defects; and/or

-- Improperly Marketed/Defective Drugs.
+- Improperly marketed/defective drugs.

 Basically, the law requires drug manufacturers to ensure their products are safe, both in design and manufacturing, and it also prevents those same companies from marketing their products to patients for any non-FDA-approved uses, known as “off-label marketing.”
 Possible defendants in a drug product liability claim can include everyone in the “chain of distribution” of a drug.
 Large pharmaceutical manufacturers, testing labs, sales representatives, doctors, clinics, hospitals, and/or pharmacies may be found negligent and therefore held liable for the injuries suffered by victims of defective or harmful drugs.

 If you are suing a doctor, hospital, or clinic, you may also have a claim for medical malpractice.
 This will require you to prove that a doctor-patient relationship existed, the doctor was negligent, the negligence of the doctor caused your injury, and the injury led to specific damages.
 Remember, you are not required to choose just one kind of lawsuit.
-So long as you have reasonable legal basis, you may bring multiple types of claims against those who have caused your injury.
+So long as you have a reasonable legal basis, you may bring multiple types of claims against those who have caused your injury.

 Class Action Lawsuits

 Victims of bad drugs usually have a choice between filing a claim in state or federal court.
 This is because drug-makers usually sell their products around the world, not simply in a single state or region.
 If you are seeking compensation for injuries caused by a harmful medication, you may also have the option of joining a class-action lawsuit.
 Class-action lawsuits are formed when many people have been injured by the same product.
 This is an option that should be considered carefully, as there are advantages and disadvantages.
-A knowledgeable Indiana product liability lawyer can help you to understand whether it is best for you to join a class-action lawsuit or to file an individual suit.
+A knowledgeable Indianapolis product liability lawyer can help you to understand whether it is best for you to join a class-action lawsuit or to file an individual suit.

 First and foremost, if you or a loved one have had physical or psychological health compromised by a defective medication, you deserve to receive compensation for any medical or psychological treatment needed to regain your health and quality of life.
 An experienced defective drug attorney may also be able to help you reclaim lost wages or receive compensation for your lost earning capacity.